 The precedes relation

 Preceded_by, defined in RO, is not defined in the BFO2 Reference, except by citation to a paper.
 That paper does not provide axioms on the relation.
 The RO definition from http://obofoundry.org/ro/ is given below.

+As there is an open issue regarding the OWL rendering this should be fixed in the reference.

 The RO page definition is suboptimal as the quantification and type of t (instant, interval) isn't stated.